Personal System/2 Model 95 Information and Software

 Regardless of generation, both systems can hold up to 256 MB of RAM that's fully cacheable thanks to the discreet chips on the complex card: using a rather expensive Intel-designed memory controller.
 A lot of Pentium machines such as with the Triton II chipset cannot cache RAM beyond 64MB unless they have the 11-bit ram tag (and many manufactures declined to do this and never mentioned the huge performance hit going beyond the cacheable 64).
 Despite Intel's strange decisions on their memory controllers--that continue to this day with the Core i7--, socket 4 had the ability to cache beyond 64 MB way before socket 7 existed.

 There's a myth circling around that 9595A PS/2s cannot handle 486 complexes.
 ALL Model 95s were shipped with 486es; Pentium complexes were primarily sold with Server 500.
-With that said, the 386 complex was only meant for the Model 85, and will require some modding to get working on a model 95 platform if it's possible.
+With that said, the 386 complex was only meant for the Model 85, and will require some modding to get working on a model 95 platform--if it's even possible.
 Also the 9595As shipped with later Type 4 486 complexes omit "server" on the splash screen.
 I believe the 9595A might not be able to handle *Type 3* 486 complexes, but I have not tested this.

 Like most later Personal System/2s, they have 2.88 MB floppy disk drives installed.
 Useful if you can find higher density diskettes.
 However, you will still need 1.44 diskettes for the reference diskette, diagnostics diskette, and any boot diskettes to initiate booting into the CD-ROM drive.
+I wish IBM would have combined the diagnostics and reference diskette into one 2.88 for these since they could have... but they never did.

 There's not a whole lot of Model 95 PS/2s left because the businesses that they were sold to have since long recycled the majority of these machines and very few home users bought them from the $14K price tag.
 As IBM computers generally always had a business niche, this also means they are prone to being recycled frequently due to businesses continuously upgrading.